osb-group/osb-learn/programming/operators.rst

 Observe that the contents in ``<result-if-true>`` and ``<result-if-false>`` may be both possibilities for the variable to assign, meaning that they should share the same type as that variable.

-The ternary operator will be discussed more heavily in the next section, so don't sweat it if you feel it's a bit confusing.
+The ternary operator will be discussed more heavily in the :ref:`next section <programming_decision_making>`, so don't sweat it if you feel it's a bit confusing.
 For now, we're just introducing the different kinds of operators we have available, so treat it as a sampler.
 It'll grow on you, like that bratty cute mascot in any shonen anime.

 Assignment Operators
 --------------------